 How did the Jewish community of yesterday and today in Albania live together?

-Yesterday I think I was able to tell it in "Your name is a promise", but today I do not know living from 23 years outside the country.
-To tell a phenomenon, one must live the daily life and not a weekday during the year.
-In spite of everything it is a fact the religious cohabitation in Albania should be an example for the whole world.
+I think yesterday I managed to tell it about it "Your name is a promise", however today I would not know living for 23 years out of the country.
+To tell a phenomenon you have to live the newspaper and not a week a year.
+Despite everything, it is a fact that religious coexistence in Albania should be an example for the whole world.

 He often asks himself what his favorite writer is.
 I'd like to ask you instead, what is your favorite writer?

 I have so many writers that I love, at this moment I can name three: Marilynne Robinson, Yasmina Reza and Agota Kristof.
 Ah, yes, even Alice Munro.
 Do you see that they are many?